HANDPLANE BUYER’S GUIDE (CONTINUED)

 Buy a Scrub Plane

 Scrub planes are used to remove a lot of wood very quickly with their highly cambered (arched) iron/blade, especially on a board’s edge.
 Some people also use a scrub plane to flatten the face of a board.
 I accomplish both of these tasks with a jack plane or fore plane with a cambered blade, so I don’t have much use for my scrub plane.
 The longer jack plane and fore plane are better, in my opinion, at flattening faces of boards.

 The metal scrub plane was invented (1896) well after power tools were invented, so why did Stanley come out with the No. 40 scrub plane?
 Christopher Schwarz has a good article that answers this question about scrub planes (here).
 He shares a couple uses that he has found for a metal scrub plane.

 Here are a couple scrub planes that are popular among woodworkers:

 Other Non-Urgent “Special Purpose” Hand Planes

-There are a vast amount of other special-purpose hand planers that I don’t have the time to mention in detail here.
-I will however compile a list of them below as they come to mind (let me know if you think of some).
-As you progress in your skill level you’ll encounter projects that require specialty hand planes (or may just make a project easier), and you can conduct further research at that time.
+There are a vast amount of other special-purpose hand planes (or hand planers) that I won’t mention in detail here.
+However, I have started a list of specialty hand planes below (let me know if you think of some).
+You can click on each link to see pictures of each hand plane.
+As you progress in your skill level you’ll encounter projects that may require specialty hand planes (or may just make a project easier), and you can conduct further research at that time.
 Until then, my above fundamental list should give you a great head start!